wilas/vagrant-puppet-hiera/README.md

 # Description

 Playing with puppet hiera and vagrant.
+Look into basic_package module.

 ## VM description